vaclav2016/xmppredis/README.md

 String `redis=localhostRedis` has the same reference - it is mean to take [REDIS](http://redis.io/) host/port from section `[localhostRedis]`.

-So, multiple bot can have reference to the same [REDIS](http://redis.io/) server.
+So, multiple bot can have reference to the same [REDIS](http://redis.io/)-server.

 ## Donate to growthup